langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - In the ever-evolving landscape of software development, ensuring the security of applications has become paramount to combat the ever-shifting threat environment.
 Application security testing (AST) stands as a shield against the growing array of threats that seek to exploit vulnerabilities within software systems.
 Within the realm of AST there are three pivotal methodologies - SAST, DAST, and IAST.
-These methodologies all bolster an organisation’s defence by assessing applications for vulnerabilities.
+These methodologies all bolster an organisation's defence by assessing applications for vulnerabilities.
 Each offers advantages and limitations, contributing unique dimensions to security strategy.
 By understanding the nuances, organisations can ensure they are using the correct AST for their environments.